VISAS

 Japan is a truly amazing country with lots to see and do and really does deserve to be explored!
 We really advise you to visit some of Japan before or after your ski season – you won’t regret it!

-You must apply for the Visa in person, in your home country at the Japanese Embassy and should do this within 90 days of travel.
+You must apply for the Visa in person, in your home country at the Japanese Embassy and you can do this within 12 months of your intended travel to Japan.
 The Embassy may hold your passport for approx. one week while they process your application.
 The WHV is issued on the assumption that you will be travelling and working, so it is very important when applying that you stress to the embassy that you will be doing both and not simply going to Japan to work.
 You will need to provide information on the application where you are traveling and what you will be visiting.

 CHECK OUT THIS HANDY JAPAN VISA VIDEO GUIDE